Orders are not reaching your print provider

 Confirm a print provider is connected

-Go to Print Providers in your dashboard.
-You need at least one provider connected for an order to have somewhere to route.
-Composerie routes to Print API, Posterflow, Printful, and Printify.
+Go to Print Providers in your dashboard and check which supported connections are available in your account.
 If the list is empty or the provider you expected is missing, connect it first, then re-check the order.
-See connect a provider for the steps.

 Confirm the product is mapped to a provider item